cmausley/Markdown_Exercise/DisablingIsInteg.md

 ## Problem:

-Customer migrations were stuck behind IsInteg not completing and times out after 4 hrs.
-This was added for MidSet Corruptions so can make sure missing items don't happen when the migrations run.
-Without this, the migrations would happen and towards the end it would fail due to missing items during finalization.
-It is possible that there is no midset corruptions at all, so skipping this at times may help the user make progress with the moves.

-IsInteg is an automatic repair code that was added to fix corruptions in large mailboxes.
-Auto repair could take a long time.
-Not sure how long we wait/make it best effort.
+IsInteg is an automatic repair code which fixes corruptions in large mailboxes, occasionally taking a long time to complete.

+Customer migrations were stuck as IsInteg failed to complete and timed out after four hours.

+The following was added for MidSet Corruptions so items are not lost when migrations run.

+Without the following procedure, migration fails as items are lost during finalization.

+*Note: It is possible there is no midset corruptions at all.
+Skipping these steps at times may help the user.*

-The customer can run the repair themselves
+The customer can run the repair with the following:
-* New-MailboxRepairRequest   -CorruptionType MessageId
+* `New-MailboxRepairRequest-CorruptionType MessageId`

-This would run the repair beforehand and not cause this to be hit during migrations
+This would run the repair before migration, preventing the error.

-In the meantime, attempt two actions to fix the problem:
+If the error persists, attempt the following actions:

-1. Added the following workaround  to disable this
+1. Add the following workaround to disable IsInteg:

 `Set-ExchangeSettings MRS -CreateSettingsGroup -GroupName UnblockAlphaVilleUrbanismo -ConfigPairs @("DisableAutomaticRepair=true") -ScopeFilter "(MailboxGuid -eq '938ba0f8-9a45-432c-886b-9554bfe232aa')" -reason "CFL 876974 Fatal error JobStuckPermanentException has occurred" -ExpirationDate 10/01/2018`

 `Set-ExchangeSettings MRS -CreateSettingsGroup -GroupName 1484159UnblockISInteg -ConfigPairs @("DisableAutomaticRepair=true") -ScopeFilter "(OrganizationName -like 'emiratesfoundationae0.onmicrosoft.com')" -reason "CFL 1484159 Store IsInteg task is pending completion" -ExpirationDate 06/06/2020`

-2. Asked the customer to restart the move:
+2. Ask the customer to restart the migration, resulting in the following:

 9/10/2018 12:39:55 PM (SC1P152MB0910) Setting up ISInteg repair run up front for this mailbox since it's a large mailbox.
 "Primary mailbox size = 14533048984